openharmony/interface_sdk_c/.gitee/PULL_REQUEST_TEMPLATE.en.md

 - [ ] pass interface checker
 - [ ] add symbol to json
 - [ ] merge the implementation
-- [ ] add target to ndk.targets in build
+- [ ] Whether the target has been added to the interface/sdk_c repository ndk dependency target (ndk_targets.gni)
 - [ ] The name of the header file library declaration is the same as that of the SDK so library

 ### Compatibility impact assessment, please indicate (Y/N)